asya-achimova/asya-achimova.github.io/_pages/talks.md

 {% endfor %}

 ## 2025
-Presuppositions in discourse. <i>Introduction to rhetoric</i>, Utrecht University.
+Achimova, A. Presuppositions in discourse. <i>Introduction to rhetoric</i>, Utrecht University.
 April 16, 2025

 Achimova, A. The effect of event predictability on production and interpretation of anaphoric references. <i>Multimodal Language Department</i>, Max Planck Institute for Psycholinguistics.
 April 15, 2025